bastidest/video-stream-http-proxy/README.md

 ## Installation / Getting Started
 1. Copy the `docker-compose.prod.yml` template to wherever you want to deploy the application
 1. Replace the `${DOCKER_NGINX_VERSION}` variable with your desired nginx version
-1. Create the `config.json` configuration file
+1. Create the `config.toml` configuration file
 1. Copy the nginx configuration template from `nginx/nginx.conf` and configure to your liking
 1. `docker-compose up -d`